 Finally, you would ascend tens of thousands of feet back up the continental slope and across the continental shelf.
 Your journey across an ocean basin would end on the shore of another continent.

 Plate tectonics and the ocean floor

-The shape of the ocean floor, its bathymetry, is largely a result of a process called plate tectonics.
+Bathymetry, the shape of the ocean floor, is largely a result of a process called plate tectonics.
 The outer rocky layer of the Earth includes about a dozen large sections called tectonic plates that are arranged like a spherical jig-saw puzzle floating on top of the Earth's hot flowing mantle.
 Convection currents in the molten mantle cause the plates to slowly move about the Earth a few centimeters each year.
 Many ocean floor features are a result of the interactions that occur at the edges of these plates.